"You will succeed": St Louis girl delights as little son visits her on campus

 The young lady @amagh10 in a TikTok video explained that activities such as career day, Africanwear day, fashion day, and clean up exercise day, among others, are affecting parents negatively.

-She said that in the midst of Ghana's current economic situation, activities such as these for students only worsen the financial burden on parents as it cost a lot of money.
+She said that in the midst of Ghana's current economic situation, activities such as these for students only worsen the financial burden on parents as they cost a lot of money.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!